-Homeowners usually have an idea of what foundation settling is, but new homebuyers may not.
-In new homes, settling is usually minimal, as the weight of the newly built home settles into a newly excavated site.
-However, over time, foundation settling can result in critical issues that could compromise a home’s stability and safety.
+Homeowners usually know what foundation settling is, but new homebuyers may not.
+In new homes, settling is usually minimal and uniform, as the weight of the newly built home settles into a newly excavated site.
+However, differential foundation settlement can result in critical issues that could compromise a home’s stability and safety over time.

-The soil around a home’s foundation can become oversaturated.
-This causes the soil to expand and swell, putting pressure on the foundation wall, which can lead to cracks.
-The presence of mature trees and other vegetation around a home can also cause foundation settling to occur.
-Trees and other vegetation with large roots near a home can draw moisture away from the soil surrounding a home’s foundation, resulting in a decreased soil volume.
-This can cause a home’s foundation to begin sinking or caving in on itself.
-Depending on the extent of the foundation settling, it can cause a number of structural issues, including not only cracking, but also water leaks, jammed doors and windows, and more.
+- The presence of mature trees and other vegetation around a home can also cause foundation settling.
+Trees and other vegetation with large roots near a home can draw moisture away from the soil surrounding a home’s foundation, resulting in decreased soil volume and the formation of voids.
+This can cause a home’s foundation to begin sinking into the voids.

 Signs of Foundation Settling